PhantomInsights/baby-names-analysis/README.md

 Now that we have a csv file containing almost two million rows it's time to get some insights from it.
 For this we will use the `pandas` library.

-Fhe first thing to do is to import the libraries using the recommended method.
+The first thing to do is to import the libraries using the recommended method.

 ```python
 import matplotlib.pyplot as plt